palmerr23/ESPhomeMonitor/Case/README.md

 The base has optional strain relief provided by a length of 3mm bar bent into a U-shape and secured by two bar-holder pieces and 3mm screws and nuts.

+The board at the bottom of the case has the long expansion pins on the underside removed.

 ## Escutcheon pieces
 + Squeegee white paint into letters on top surface before removing either protective sheet.
 + Remove rear protective sheet and spray paint black.